Home Help for families Information & advice Education & learning Education & learning England EHC plans & assessments (England only) Annual reviews

 In this case the first step would be to raise your concerns through a meeting with the SENCO and give the school a chance to put things right.
 Be as specific as you can about what is not being provided, and put your concerns in writing.
 Ask to meet again in, say, another month.

 If the help in the plan is still not being provided, the next step is to go back to your local authority.
 The local authority has a legal duty to secure the special educational provision in the EHC plan.
 You can make a formal complaint to the local authority if this isn’t happening.

 In this case you have a couple of different options.

 You can ask the local authority for a full reassessment.
 This takes the same form as and has similar timescales to the original EHC needs assessment.
 This won’t be a quick fix but may be worthwhile if your child’s needs or circumstances have changed substantially.
-If you put in a request for reassessment and are turned down, you have the right to mediation and/or appeal to the First-Tier Tribunal.
+If you put in a request for reassessment and the local authority turns it down, you have the right to mediation and/or appeal to the First-Tier Tribunal.